OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 The Cilkscale Python script automates the process of running a Cilk program on a different numbers of CPU cores, collating the benchmark timing data and work-span analysis measurements, and storing everything into a single, aggregate CSV file.
-Then, the script processes the aggregate CSV file to generate plots of execution time and parallel speedup for each row (i.e., analyzed program region) of the CSV file.
+In addition, the script processes the aggregate CSV file to generate plots of execution time and parallel speedup for each row (i.e., analyzed program region) of the CSV file.

 {% alert "info" %}